Leave of Absence / Time Away from the University

 A leave of absence (herein LOA) is defined as an interruption in a student’s enrollment with the intent to return to their studies at Brandeis at a later time.
 Any degree-seeking student may request an LOA for a number of personal or health reasons, and these are described in greater detail below.
 An LOA requires an application to begin and return from a leave.

-Undergraduate students wishing to request an LOA should contact their assigned Academic Services advisor and work with them to fill out the leave of absence request form in Workday.
+Undergraduate students wishing to request an LOA should contact their assigned Academic Services advisor and work with them to fill out the Time Away Intent Form found on the Academic Services website.

 Students considering an LOA should be aware of the following:

-• Taking an LOA may have implications for a student’s academic record, financial aid, medical insurance coverage, housing and/or visa status.
-Please review the Leave of Absence and Withdrawal Acknowledgement Form to learn more about how a leave will impact your student enrollment status.
+- Taking an LOA may have implications for a student’s academic record, financial aid, medical insurance coverage, housing and/or visa status.
+Please review the Leave of Absence Acknowledgement Form to learn more about how a leave will impact your student enrollment status.

 Students may request a leave of absence for the following reasons: